Trichy Road, Ramanathapuram, Coimbatore

 +91 9790422100 email@example.com

 AVP Research Foundation (AVPRF), a pioneer Ayurveda research institute in Coimbatore, India, is revolutionizing the healthcare industry by taking successful measures to reestablish Ayurveda in mainstream healthcare.
 AVPRF has put forth a lot of effort into doing in-depth multi-disciplinary and collaborative research in Ayurveda.
 We have developed innovative and effective Ayurveda disease management protocols and formulations for personalized and holistic Ayurveda therapy.
-To make practise based Evidence in Ayurveda healthcare solutions available to the general public, we have established specialty Ayurveda clinics and extensive community outreach programs globally.
+To make practice based Evidence in Ayurveda healthcare solutions available to the general public, we have established speciality Ayurveda clinics and extensive community outreach programs globally.

 Rather than force-fitting Ayurveda into modern research approaches, AVPRF works to develop appropriate research methodologies that address the complexity of Ayurvedic treatments that seek to integrate the individual’s body, mind, and soul to promote healing.
 AVP Research Foundation is recognized as a Scientific and Industrial Research Organisation (SIRO) by the Department of Scientific and Industrial Research (DSIR), Ministry of Science and Technology, Government of India.
-AVPRF is a subsidiary of The Arya Vaidya Pharmacy (Coimbatore) Ltd. AVPRF also provides specialized Ayurveda education and actively conducts Ayurveda text-based learning conferences and workshops.
+AVPRF is a subsidiary of The Arya Vaidya Pharmacy (Coimbatore) Ltd. AVPRF also provides specialized Ayurveda Education and actively conducts Ayurveda text-based learning conferences and workshops.

 1977 - Launch of research on Efficacy of Ayurvedic Treatment in Rheumatoid Arthritis a collaborative project with WHO-ICMR.